 - 1. Highlight Restore Defaults on the Setup menu. - 2.
-Use the RIGHT 4-WAY Cursor Control key to initiate restoring defaults. - The Confirm dialog box will appear.
+Use the RIGHT 4-WAY Cursor Control key to initiate restoring defaults. - 3.
+The Confirm dialog box will appear.
 To reset the defaults, press the RIGHT Cursor key once more.
 To cancel Restore Defaults, press the LEFT Cursor key.

-Select Readouts

-Select Readouts

-(Advanced, Sonar view only)

-Select Readouts sets individual digital readouts on the Sonar View.
-This Advanced feature allows you to select what data will be displayed in each of 5 fixed-position data windows arranged around the left and bottom edges of the Sonar View screen, or whether a particular window will be turned off, displaying nothing in that area; you can access this menu choice only when in Advanced User Mode (see Setup Menu Tab: User Mode.)
+Select Readouts Select Readouts Select Readouts eadout 1 , Depth 🕨 (Advanced) eadout 2 Select Readouts allows you to customize the Triplog information displayed in individual digital readouts on eadout 3 the left side of many views, including suppressing a WeatherSense particular readout so that nothing is displayed; the eadout 4 ability to customize readouts depends on the view Temperature and whether you are navigating.
+This Advanced eadout 5 feature allows you to select what data will be Speed displayed in each of 5 fixed-position data windows Select Readouts arranged at the left edge of the Sonar View screen, or whether a particular data window will be turned off, displaying nothing in that area; you can access this menu choice only when in Advanced User Mode (see Setup Menu Tab: User Mode.)

-Data windows can display readouts from supported accessories such as Temp/Speed.
-Each data window can either be empty or contain one of the following:
+Data windows can display readouts from supported accessories such as a Speed accessory.
+Each data window can either be empty (Off) or contain one of the following: